transcom/mymove-docs/docs/adrs/0073-database-exports.md

 - 🟥 RDS to S3 not supported by Terraform natively

 ### Using Lambda or ECS: Save the dataset to a file system then upload to S3
+- 🟥 [Work-around](https://github.com/aws/containers-roadmap/issues/736#issuecomment-1124118127) for supporting a file system in the current architecture is kind of kludgey

 ### Using Lambda or ECS: Stream the dataset directly to S3 in-memory
 Most of what could be accomplished with an ECS task might be possible with a Lambda function.
 The work involved here may include using a [existing Lambda function](https://github.com/jameshy/pgdump-aws-lambda), configuring it with access to the database and S3 bucket, and possibly configure EFS in the future.